Whats on

 We are frequently contacted by members of the public who are researching a topic or family history.
 If you have information or stories to share on any of these topics we would love to hear from you too.

-Do you have any stories about the development of Newport Lakes?
+Do you have any stories or photos on the early development of Thompson Street, Williamstown?

 One of our members is doing some family history and would like to contact any descendants of Richard Hook who ran a grocery store at 62 Douglas Parade in the 1950s/60's.